Now accepting early members across Massachusetts Join Free →

 Who We Serve

 Young professionals using co-buying as a launchpad.
-Build equity for 3–5 years, then transition to traditional ownership with a strong financial foundation.
+Build equity for 5–10 years, then use the proceeds for the next property.

 What Happens When Someone Leaves?